Siraj Wahhaj: Views

-Wahhaj has made statements in support of Islamic laws over liberal democracy.
-He also supports capital punishments such as stoning for adultery and cutting off of hands for thievery.
-He has said: "Islam is better than democracy.
+Wahhaj has made statements in support of Islamic laws over liberal democracy..He has said: "Islam is better than democracy.
 Allah will cause his deen [Islam as a complete way of life], Islam to prevail over every kind of system, and you know what?
 It will happen."

 He has also said: "If Allah says 100 strikes, 100 strikes it is.
 If Allah says cut off their hand, you cut off their hand.
 If Allah says stone them to death, through the Prophet Muhammad, then you stone them to death, because it’s the obedience of Allah and his messenger—nothing personal."

 Personal life

 Wahhaj had eight children, aged 31 to 51 as of May 2023.

 In August 2018 three of Wahhaj's children were charged with terrorism and felony child abuse.
 Wahhaj indicated that the three had severed ties with the rest of their family in 2017 and added that it was a tip he himself provided to the police that led to their arrest.